WesleyBryie/ChumBucket/wiki/faq.md

  >
  > After setting Windows Explorer as the default program for `.iso` files, simply double click on the `.iso` file to mount it.
 It will take you to the folder structure contained inside the `.iso` file, then just run the setup `.exe` file to install the game.
  >
- > Default installations are usually for the base game without a crack, so you'll need to take steps to patch the game files with the crack files.
+ > Default installations are usually for the base game without a crack, so you'll need to take steps to patch the game files with the crack files post-installation.
 Read below.
  >
  > Codex installers will tend to be one-click installs and will have a checkbox that says `move patch files to installation directory`, so make sure that box is checked - that's all there is to it, the game will be cracked once the installation finishes (if you checked the aforementioned checkbox).
 Otherwise, read the `readme` file included in your download.
 It's usually an `.nfo` file, but they are just text files, just right click on it and choose edit to open it.
  >